KhronosGroup/glTF/specification/2.0/README.md

 The node named `Car` has four children.
 Each of those nodes could in turn have its own children, creating a hierarchy of nodes.

->For Version 2.0 conformance, the glTF node hierarchy is not a directed acyclic graph (DAG) or *scene graph*, but a strict tree.
-That is, no node may be a direct or indirect descendant of more than one node.
+> For Version 2.0 conformance, the glTF node hierarchy is not a directed acyclic graph (DAG) or *scene graph*, but a disjoint union of strict trees.
+That is, no node may be a direct descendant of more than one node.
 This restriction is meant to simplify implementation and facilitate conformance.
-The restriction may be lifted later.

 ### Transformations